 Gou ni itte wa, gou ni shitagae

-- Literally: When entering the village, obey those who live in it;
+- Literally: Upon entering the village, obey those who live there;

 - Equivalent: Dance to the music;